'No better way is there to learn to love Nature than to understand Art. It dignifies every flower of the field.' – Oscar Wilde

 Walter Frederick Osborne

-A contemporary of Kavanagh, Walter Frederick Osborne (1859–1903) was an Impressionist and Post-Impressionism landscape and portrait painter.
+A contemporary of Kavanagh, Walter Frederick Osborne (1859–1903) was an Impressionist and Post-Impressionist landscape and portrait painter.
 He too studied under Verlat in Antwerp, and was later influenced by the Impressionists.
 He made his living through portraiture and landscapes, but today he is best known for his depictions of the everyday lives of the working class people of Dublin – including women, children and elderly people.
 He died from pneumonia at just 43, cutting short what was a glittering career, full of potential.

 Roderic O'Conor (1860–1940) studied in London and Antwerp, and then moved to Paris in 1883.
 He was greatly influenced by Gauguin and Van Gogh, which you can see in this work, called Field of Corn, Pont Aven, in which he uses non-naturalistic bold colour and thick brushwork.
 Virtually unknown in the British and Irish art worlds of his own time, after his death he came to be recognised as a pioneer of Post-Impressionism in the English-speaking world.